 The research was associated with teachers' self-efficacy and academic achievement of secondary school students in district Muzaffarabad.
 The objective of research was to find out the relationship between teachers' self-efficacy and students' academic achievement.
-The results indicate that there is a positive relationship between and conclude that there is a significant relationship between teachers' self-efficacy and students' academic achievements.

-teacher self-efficacy (M= 4.028, SD=.67943) and students' academic achievement (M= 3.93, SD= 0.7637).
+The results indicate that there is a positive relationship between teacher self-efficacy (M= 4.028, SD=.67943) and students' academic achievement (M= 3.93, SD= 0.7637).
 The results of this study consisted with previous studies which have been done on same topic.
 It supposed that higher the level of teacher self-efficacy, higher students' academic achievement will be.

-The results also found that there is a positive correlation (r = .208) between teachers' self-efficacy and students' academic achievement which imitate that the hypothesis of research have been accepted.
-It shows that self-efficacy is a self-perception doing something definitely excellently.
-It boots the confidence level of teachers as Kreitner and Kinicki (2007) stated parallel outcomes that if a person has selfbelief, he can execute a given chore easily and can attain the objectives without any misgiving than a person who has any ambiguity about a particular task.
+The results also found that there is a positive correlation ($r = .208^$) between teachers' self-efficacy and students' academic achievement which imitate that the hypothesis of research have been accepted.
+It shows that self-efficacy is a self-perception on doing something definitely and excellently.
+It boots the confidence level of teachers as Kreitner and Kinicki (2007) stated parallel outcomes that if a person has self-belief, he can execute a given chore easily and can attain the objectives without any misgiving than a person who has any ambiguity about a particular task.

 The teacher virtually had the same mindset that Bandura described in his Social Cognitive Theory.
-Self-efficacy has a significant impact on an individual's performance (Bandura 1989Bandura's research also shown that effective teachers are more self-assured in managing, resolving issues, and completing duties.
+Selfefficacy has a significant impact on an individual's performance (Bandura 1989Bandura's research also shown that effective teachers are more self-assured in managing, resolving issues, and completing duties.
 Even in the most challenging circumstances, effective teachers may provide a favorable response.
-Results of current study support the findings of study conducted by Shahzad and Noureen (2007), who discovered that instructors' selfefficacy quality aids them in effectively resolving problems.
+Results of current study support the findings of study conducted byShahzad and Noureen (2007), who discovered that instructors' self-efficacy quality aids them in effectively resolving problems.